 When her demonstration goes awry, Amora is forced to flee.
 She strikes a deal with Bastian, a mysterious pirate: he’ll help her prove she’s fit to rule, if she’ll help him reclaim his stolen magic.

 But sailing the kingdom holds more wonder — and more peril — than Amora anticipated.
 A destructive new magic is on the rise, and if Amora is to conquer it, she’ll need to face legendary monsters, cross paths with vengeful mermaids, and deal with a stow-away she never expected… or risk the fate of Visidia and lose the crown forever.

 I am the right choice.
 The only choice.
 And I will protect my kingdom.
 (Goodreads)

 Are pirates making a comeback?
 It looks like they might be.

 One of the book’s strongest points is its protagonist.
 Compared to her, all the characters fall a little short, but she’s the protagonist for a reason.
 While in many ways she isn’t relatable, her motivations and feelings are.
-We view the world through her eyes as she discovers the truths, in many ways making her an unreliable narrator but in a good way.
-As she learns as a person we learn as the audience.
+We view the world through her eyes as she discovers the truths, which in many ways makes her an unreliable narrator but in a good way.
+As she learns and develops as a person we learn as the audience.
 (Also, on a totally unrelated tangent, she is the first protagonist I’ve read in a YA fantasy book who menstruates, and at the most inopportune time.
 An icon!)
-Additionally, in young adult books we rarely have a story where the characters are morally grey, and even though this story still manages to make a defined villain it’s more grey than what’s often portrayed.
-This is a refreshing change for the genre and hope to see more of this in the future.
+Additionally, in young adult books, we rarely have a story where the characters are morally grey, and even though this story still manages to make a defined villain they’re more grey than what’s often portrayed.
+This is a refreshing change for the genre and I hope to see more of this in the future.